jruots/criticaide/README.md

 # Criticaide

-Your shield against manipulation - a desktop application that helps analyze text content for misinformation and bias.
+Your first line of defense in an era of digital manipulation - a desktop application that helps analyze text content for misinformation, disinformation, and bias.

 ## Overview

-Criticaide is a proof-of-concept desktop application that uses local LLM capabilities (via Ollama) to analyze text content for potential misinformation, manipulation techniques, and bias.
-Simply select any text, use the global shortcut (Ctrl+Alt+Shift+T), and get instant analysis.
+Criticaide is a proof-of-concept desktop application that uses local LLM capabilities (via Ollama) to analyze text content for potential misinformation, disinformation, manipulation techniques, and bias.
+Simply select any text, copy it with Ctrl+C, and use the global shortcut (Ctrl+Alt+Shift+T), and get near-instant analysis.

 ## Features

-- Global keyboard shortcut (Ctrl+Alt+Shift+T) for instant analysis
+- Global keyboard shortcuts (Ctrl+C and Ctrl+Alt+Shift+T) for instant analysis
-- Local processing using Ollama - your data stays on your machine
+- Local processing using Ollama - your data stays on your machine.
+Privacy first.
-- Adaptive model selection based on system capabilities
+- Adaptive model selection based on system capabilities (downloads either Phi2 or Mistral 7B)
 - Dark mode interface
 - Detailed analysis including:
-  - Credibility scoring
+  - Credibility score
   - Potential issues identification
   - Key concerns
   - Reading recommendations